Edward Adeane: Career

 In 1960 and 1961, he was a Plebiscite Supervisor in Southern Cameroon.
 He was called to the Bar at the Middle Temple in July 1962 and specialised in libel until 1979.
 As a barrister, he defended Time Out magazine, owned by Playboy Publications, Inc., in 1973, when they had accused Fiona Lewis, an actress, of being involved with South American revolutionaries.
 She was awarded damages.

 The following year, he represented The Spectator magazine, which had libelled publisher Jonathan Cape, suggesting they were in financial difficulties, and won a similar outcome.
 In 1975, he more successfully represented Marcia, Lady Falkender, who was falsely accused of forging her boss's signature, former Prime Minister Harold Wilson.
 She was paid damages and costs.
 In 1977, Adeane represented Marlene Dietrich in a libel case brought by producer Alexander Cohen for breach of contract as a disreputable performer.

 Adeane was appointed Private Secretary and Treasurer to the Prince of Wales in May 1979 to succeed David Checketts.
 Prince Charles and Edward Adeane shared a passion for angling on the River Test near Stockbridge, Hampshire.
 Adeane was a member of the Houghton Fishing Club, where he continued fishing until his last days.
 Adeane was made the Princess's Treasurer in 1981 on her marriage to the Prince of Wales.
 Adeane was granted the additional appointment as private secretary to the Princess of Wales in 1984 following Oliver Everett's resignation.
 The Daily Mirror reported the Princess of Wales calling Adeane a "fuddy-duddy."

 When Adeane tried to plan a tour of Australia in 1984, he was accused of manipulating State elections in Victoria for political purposes.
 In attempting to distance the Premier, Adeane was quoted in the Daily Mirror and other newspapers.

 Adeane resigned on 31 March 1985 after disagreements and accusations that he was making decisions without consulting the prince and had too much of the 'old school tie' about him.
 He was appointed Extra Equerry to the Prince of Wales in 1985 and appointed Commander of the Royal Victorian Order.
 He represented the Prince at Royal Household memorial services and returned to practice at the Bar.
 Sir John Riddell succeeded him.

+Personal life

+Adeane was gay, and in a domestic partnership with Brent Snape.